 Hydroplaning occurs as a result of water on the road that is deeper than the tire tread.
-This reduces friction and you can lose control.
-If you can see deep water, reflections on the pavement, or if the car ahead leaves no tracks on the water, these are indications you could hydroplane.
+This layer of water reduces friction with the tires and you can lose control.
+If you can see deep water, reflections on the pavement, or the car ahead leaves no tracks on the water, these are indications you could hydroplane.
 Prevent this by slowing down.